t-webber/goto/docs/README.md

      - Open the start menu
      - Tap `env` and select `Environment Variables`
      - Click on `Environment Variables` in the bottom right corner
-     - Click on `Path` in the user environment variables (first half of the windows)
+     - Click on `Path` in the `User environment variables` (first half of the windows)
      - Click on `Edit`, then `New` on the right, and add the copied path
      - Then click on `OK`, `OK`, `OK` and restart the terminal

+6. Make the file executable:

-5. If you are on a Unix-type OS, run `chmod +x release/goto` to make the file executable.
+   - On a Unix based OS: `chmod +x release/goto`
+   - On Windows: the usage of `goto` requires script authorization.
+See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4) for more information.
+If you don't want to change the execution, you can still use the `gtc` and `wgtc` by compiling gt.ps1

-6. Change the first line of the `release/gt` file (the `loc` variable) to your current directory.
+7. Change the first line of the `release/gt` file (the `loc` variable) to your current directory.